imayachita/Word-Embedding/README.md

 # Word-Embedding
-Train Word2Vec and FastText word embedding model
+Train Word2Vec and FastText word embedding model <br>
-The models are trained on 5 Game of Thrones books (A Song of Ice and Fire).
+The models are trained on 5 Game of Thrones books (A Song of Ice and Fire). <br>
 There are 4 models trained:
 1. Word2Vec with CBOW (Continuous Bag of Words)
 2. Word2Vec with Skip-Gram